simonedelpopolo/koorie/README.md

 - #### set command

   - ##### --hot_
-    - set --hot=false --socket-path=/path/to/koorie.sock
+    - `npx koorie-shell set --hot=false --socket-path=/path/to/koorie.sock`
-    - it will switch the hot wired to off. anytime a route has changed the server must be restarted
+    - it will switch off the hot wired functionality. anytime a route has changes the server must be restarted to apply che changes.

 - #### performance command

   - ##### --refresh-rate
-    - performance --refresh-rate=2000 --socket-path/path/to/koorie.sock
+    - `npx koorie-shell performance --refresh-rate=2000 --socket-path/path/to/koorie.sock`
     - it will stream every 2 seconds the process.memoryUsage object

 ___